uspki/policies/sampleOpenSSLCertificates/readme.md

 ## Updates (05/02/2018): ##
-* A second Subordinate CA certificate (CN=US Federal Test TLS CA 101) has been issued to more closely align to the existing policy Section 7.1.5 (removes dirName name constraints as seen on CN=US Federal Test TLS CA 100.
+* A second Subordinate CA certificate ( 1-subordinate-no-dn-constraints.md -> CN=US Federal Test TLS CA 101) has been issued to more closely align to the existing policy Section 7.1.5 (removes dirName name constraints as seen on CN=US Federal Test TLS CA 100).

 ## Updates (04/24/2018): ##